leffsu/NasaSpaceChallenge2018/README.md

 At the moment it's only available in Russian.

 Our idea is to put this game in a public place so that everyone could play.
 It supports both 3D (via prism) and 2D game modes.
-We've used next articles as an inspiration:
+We've used the following articles as an inspiration:

 https://www.nasa.gov/feature/goddard/2017/a-nasa-road-trip-at-the-bottom-of-the-world